Stanislavius/CustomProgrammingLanguage/README.md

 Write program code in txt file.
 Pass path to file as command line argument and run it.

 # Structure of project
 Program divided into three packages: Lexing, Parsing, Executing.
-And two classes that can be executing: Main.java and Testing.java
+And two classes that can be executing: Main.java and Testing.Testing.java
 1. Lexing, main class is src/Lexing.Lexer.java - finds tokens inside program text.
 2. Parsing, main class is src/Parsing.Parser.java - builds syntax tree using tokens.
 3. Executing, main class is src/Executing.Executor.java - executes code after text of program is parsed.
 Divided into two subpackages: